soopertramp/resume_extractor/readme.md

 - **Database Storage**: Store the parsed information in PostgreSQL, ensuring no duplicate entries exist based on email.

+### Results:
-- **Results**: The system streamlines the resume parsing process, automating tasks that were traditionally done manually.
+The system streamlines the resume parsing process, automating tasks that were traditionally done manually.
 It provides structured data that can be further used for recruitment purposes or analysis.
 The extracted data includes names, qualifications, experience, skills, and contact information, ensuring that all critical aspects of a candidate's resume are covered.

 ### Growth/Next Steps: